Aloo Palak Sabzi (Potato Spinach Stir Fry)

 • 1 teaspoon red pepper flakes

-• 8 ounce spinach (225 g, chopped)
+• 8 ounces spinach (225 g, chopped)

 Instructions

-• Heat vegetable oil in a pan over medium-high heat.
+• Heat oil in a pan over medium-high heat.
 Once the oil is hot, add cumin seeds and let them crackle for 3-4 seconds.

 • Now add the cubed potatoes and mix well.

 • Cover the pan with a lid.
 Cook on low heat until the potatoes are tender (10-12 minutes).
+Stir a few times while cooking.

 • Add tomatoes and salt and cook for 2-3 minutes until the tomatoes are mushy.

 • Remove the lid and mix everything well.
-Serve hot.

 Notes